aod6060/elemental_infusion/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Note:
+	This mod is a WIP (Work in progress) mod.
+Its not complete so be vary wary to install it into your mod pack or you own instance of minecraft.
+If something doesn't work, well, you know.
+I'm still working on it so I'll get to it.
+Please don't flood my issues section for the moment unless it really necisary.
+I'm constantly testing this using the forge developer kit (whatever you call it) for both client and server side.
+So I'll probably find it and fix right then and there.
+If its exteemly serious I'll get to it.
+It won't be instantly.
+Please be patient.